 This warranty is extended only to the original retail purchaser.
 This warranty covers the cost of part(s) required to restore this heater to proper operating condition.
 Warranty part(s) MUST be obtained through ProCom Heating, Inc. who will provide original factory replacement parts.
 Failure to use original factory replacement parts voids this warranty.

-The heater MUST be installed by a qualified installer in accordance with all local codes and instructions furnished with the unit.
+IMPORTANT: The heater MUST be installed by a qualified installer in accordance with all local codes and instructions furnished with the unit or the warranty is voided.